jrheard/voke/README.md

 I figured it'd be fun to build a game from scratch, because I don't know how to do that, and because I want to figure out how to write a nontrivial ClojureScript program.
 The general idea is to have gameplay similar to Binding of Isaac, with sprawling randomly generated levels vaguely (vaguely! vaguely vaguely vaguely) in the style of Diablo, and a super-simple leveling-up system like Risk of Rain.
-(Not the difficulty- increases-over-time system, just the super-basic your-guy-gets-a-little-more-powerful-when-he-kills-a-bunch-of-monsters system.)
+(Not the difficulty-increases-over-time system, just the super-basic your-guy-gets-a-little-more-powerful-when-he-kills-a-bunch-of-monsters system.)

 I don't intend for anyone else to ever play this game, I just figured it'd be fun to figure out